CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Implementation

-\textbf{Hindsight relabeling pipeline.} We start with an existing diverse collection of visual navigation datasets~\cite{shah2022gnm}.
+\textbf{Hindsight relabeling pipeline.} We start with a diverse collection of existing visual navigation datasets~\citep{shah2022gnm}.
 We generate multiple possible language instructions $\lr_{j,i}$ per robot trajectory (indexed by $j$), each describing the entire trajectory.
-We first prompt a VLM (see \cref{app:vlm}) with a subsampled sequence of observations from the trajectory, $\bo_{1:K:T,i}$, and query it to describe the objects, structures, and the relative positions of those objects to each other and the robot.
-We then query the VLM to summarize these descriptions and format the result as \emph{new descriptive instructions} for the robot to execute the trajectory.
-We encourage the VLM to generate instructions following a structured format to simplify the learning problem.
-These labels are generated without access to the raw robot actions and capture the inferred \emph{intent} of the robot's interaction with the environment.
+We leverage a VLM to generate these instructions, specifically Gemini 2.5 Pro~\citep{comanici2025gemini25pushingfrontier}.
+We first prompt the VLM with a subsampled sequence of observations, $\bo_{1:K:T,i}$, and query it to describe the objects, structures, and relative positions of those objects relative to each other and the robot.
+We query the VLM to summarize these descriptions and format the result as \emph{new descriptive instructions} that could have served as the prompt when the robot executed the trajectory.
+We encourage the VLM to leverage a structured format to simplify this initial generation problem.
+These labels are generated without using the raw robot actions and capture the \emph{intent} of the robot's interaction with the environment.

-Additionally, we found it useful to further filter and augment this set of labels in a second labeling phase, where we prompt the VLM a second time with the images, previously-generated labels, and the sequence of atomic labels along the trajectory.
-This prompt instructs the VLM to select the appropriate labels (i.e., consistent with the sequence of atomic labels), filtering out instructions that clearly do not align with the trajectory (e.g. "Move down the hallway on the right" would be filtered out if the atomic action sequence indicates the robot turns left).
-We additionally query the VLM for any additional labels based on the provided information.
-This results in a set of labels $\{\lr_{j,i}\}$ for each trajectory.
+We found it useful to further filter this set of labels in a second labeling phase, where we provide the sequence of atomic labels along the trajectory.
+The VLM is then tasked with filtering $\lr_{j,i}$ to a set of labels that is consistent with the robot's actions, removing instructions that clearly do not align with the trajectory (e.g., ``Move down the hallway on the right'' would be filtered out if the atomic action sequence indicates the robot turns left).
+This results in a set of labels $\{\lr_{j,i}\}$ for each trajectory, grounded in robot behaviors.
+More information is provided in Appendix~\ref{app:vlm}.